Loptt/lambdish-compiler/README.md

 You must have Go installed and configured in your system.
 For a guide on how to do this please follow this [guide](https://golang.org/doc/install).

 ### Configure your PATH and GOPATH
 The GOPATH is the directory where Go installs binaries by default.
 Add this to your regular PATH variable to access Go installed binaries from anywhere.
-First check the value of your $GOPATH by running the following command
+First check the value of your GOPATH by running the following command.
 ```sh
 $ go env
 ```
 Look for the line containing GOPATH, and the value to the right is what we are looking for.
-In linux systems, this path is usually under $HOME/go/bin.
+In linux systems, this path is usually something like $HOME/go/bin.
 Now, to add this value to your PATH, in linux systems you can modify the $HOME/.profile file and add a line at the end like the following.
 ```sh
 $ export PATH=$PATH:$HOME/go/bin
 ```